mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 Now, there is a lot to unpack here.
 To do that, we need to understand a simple Computer Science trick, called _masking_:

 ## Masking
+Now, let us go back to one of our earliest examples.
+We wanted to have a bit array of size 70, so we allocated two `u64` words to get there.
+But these are just integers, right?
+And we are dividing them to find bits?
+Most of us (including the author, yours truly) code in either Java or Python, and come up with web slop that somehow makes millions.
+We seldom hear about bits, and the last time we probably heard of words was during college, failing a Computer Architecture class.

+As a result, most of what we did up until now can be seen as a house of cards.